 The problem set included the previously-mentioned recommendation problem.

-Tang did choose the recommendation problem but he did so rather reluctantly.
+Tang did choose the recommendation problem but she did so rather reluctantly.

-Recently Erwin Tang mentioned that he did have some hesitancy because the recommendation problem really looked like a hard problem from his perspective.
+Recently Erwin Tang mentioned that she did have some hesitancy because the recommendation problem really looked like a hard problem from his perspective.

 However, the same problem represented the easiest of all the problems that Scott Aaronson gave Tang to solve.